 - Some verbs always take the additional verbs as a complement by making them infinitives.

 |agree – desire – hope – plan – attempt – claim – decide – demand – expect – intend – prepare – tend – fail – learn – pretend – want – wish – refuse – need – forget – hesitate – offer – seem|

 |appreciate – admit – delay – miss – report – suggest – deny – postpone – resent – avoid – enjoy – practice – resist – can’t help – finish – quit – resume – consider – mind – recall – risk|

 - He admitted doing the crime.

 - We enjoyed riding the boat.

-- I can’t help loving
+- I can’t help loving you despite your stupidity.